EndangeredMassa/npub/README.md

 for Node.js projects
 hosted in a git repository.

-It makes use of the existing `publishConfig` section of a project's package.json.
+It makes use of the `publishConfig` section of a project's package.json.

-It is currently not fit for external use.
-Please wait for 1.0.0 before relying on this tool.

 ## prep command